 Vegetables are anything but boring when you manage to roast them just right.
-With crispy, golden edges and a caramelized sweetness, they are a true dinnertime savior.
+With crispy, golden edges and a caramelized sweetness, they are true dinnertime saviors.

 Whether you like them crispy and golden or closer to charred, these tips will help take all the brainwork out of making perfect roasted veggies.
 Use them along with your favorite recipe for fail-proof veggies every time.

 Always remember: Some veggies roast better than others — cucumbers, for instance, don't take quite so well to roasting.
 You'll want to choose something low-moisture.

 For best results, choose firmer vegetables like potatoes, Brussels sprouts, peppers, onions and carrots.

 Cutting your vegetables to the right size is especially important when you're using more than one type of vegetable.
 When mixing harder vegetables like potatoes and carrots with things like Brussels sprouts and onions, you need to be careful.

 The longer a veggie takes to cook, the smaller it should be cut.
 So on a tray of sweet potatoes and bell peppers, the sweet potato cubes should be cut smaller than the peppers.
 This will ensure that everything cooks through at the same rate.

 For the best browning (and to make sure your veggies don't stick), be generous with the oil.
 Extra-virgin olive oil works nicely.
 Instead of drizzling oil over the veggies like many recipes recommend, try tossing your cut veggies with the oil and your preferred seasonings in a bowl until everything is evenly coated.

 To encourage crispy, golden exteriors, pop your roasting pan into the oven as it heats.
 The pan will get nice and hot, helping to sear the veggies when you add them to the pan.